-- Determine and characterise all aspects of the water regime, reference ecological and hydrological state, existing state, pressures and threats, and the feasibility of restoration options, to ensure that any interventions are carried out with full knowledge of the site's value and function. - Ensure appropriate management through cutting or grazing combined with scrub management where required, to ensure that habitats do not develop into scrub or woodland.

-- Ensure management is sufficiently flexible to provide appropriate management under a range of growing conditions.
-For example, ensure sufficient land is available to provide alternative grazing in years when fen is flooded. - As far as possible, restore the natural function of floodplains.
+- Determine and characterise all aspects of the water regime, reference hydrological state, existing state, pressures and threats, and the feasibility of restoration options, to ensure that any interventions are carried out with full knowledge of the site's value and function. - Ensure appropriate management through cutting or grazing combined with scrub management where required to ensure that habitats do not develop into scrub or woodland. - Ensure management is sufficiently flexible to provide appropriate management under a range of growing conditions.
+For example, ensure sufficient land to provide alternative grazing in years when fen is flooded. - As far as possible, restore the natural function of floodplains.
 For example, consider restoring the connectivity of the floodplain, and filling in drained springs. - Evaluate the existing drainage within and around fen sites as part of an ecohydrological characterisation and identify which drains should be filled in or blocked and those which may be necessary to maintain water levels within the site.
-This will depend on landscape context and historical management. - Remove sources of nutrient enrichment by increasing the area of extensively managed land around the wetland, and implementing good practice throughout site catchment. - Increase the heterogeneity of habitats on larger sites by varying management regimes to produce a mosaic of habitat types, including open, unshaded areas free from scrub encroachment or trees, through to more wooded areas. - Monitor and address potentially harmful invasive native and non-native species.
-This might include the use of surveillance to detect the arrival of species at an early stage (while they can still be eradicated) and the identification of potential sources of invasive species in the surrounding area. - Identify and protect sites and areas within sites where the water quality and quantity is likely to be assured in the future.
-Long-term strategic planning will be required to determine the rate of loss of sites adjacent to the coast, and to identify appropriate locations and mechanisms for compensating for that loss through habitat creation and restoration inland.
-Ensure though that saltwater/freshwater transitions are allowed to develop naturally, as these are currently very rare and lacking from many coastal areas. - Locations for the restoration or creation of fen habitats should be identified at the planning stage of flood management schemes within river floodplains.
+This will depend on landscape context and historical management. - Remove sources of nutrient enrichment by increasing the area of extensively managed land around the wetland, and implementing good practice throughout site catchment. - Increase the heterogeneity of habitats on larger sites by varying management regimes to produce a mosaic of habitat types, including open, unshaded areas free from scrub encroachment or trees, through to more wooded areas. - Where circumstances dictate consider actions that enable water tables to be artificially maintained during the spring and summer including the use of artificial structures. - Monitor and address potentially harmful invasive native and non-native species.
+This might include the use of surveillance to detect the arrival of species at an early stage (while they can still be eradicated) and the identification of potential sources of invasive species in the surrounding area. - Identify and protect sites and areas within sites where the water quality and quantity is likely to be assured in the future. - Where currently present, aim to maintain areas that are permanently wet/inundated habitats with little fluctuation of water levels. - Where long term water availability is unlikely to be maintained, revise the objectives for the site and determine the most effective management options to facilitate change.
+For example, manage the site through grazing to facilitate the transition into a species rich lowland meadow type habitat, or allow and encourage scrub and tree development to move the site towards wet woodland.
+However, care will be needed to separate the impacts of climate change from avoidable pressures.
+Long-term strategic planning will be required to determine the rate of loss of sites adjacent to the coast, and to identify appropriate locations and mechanisms for off-setting that loss through habitat creation and restoration inland. - Locations for the restoration or creation of fen habitats should be identified at the planning stage of flood management schemes within river floodplains.